stsinwell/ocaML/README.txt

 clicking on the classify button.
 This also saves the image as "num.bmp" in the images directory.

+--- To train a neural network on the MNIST dataset --- make train_mnist

 --- To run a visualization of the neural network -- make visualise